-In “Principles of accelerated langauge learning”, the second contribution from Grigory Kazakov, he had tips on how to use an initial six months to get functional in the language fast.
+In “Principles of accelerated langauge learning”, the second contribution to the Polyglot Gathering 2018 from Grigory Kazakov, he had tips on how to use an initial six months to get functional in the language fast.
 Positive emotions, concentration (a little, often) and developing a regular “language habit” all help.
 He’s a fan of working with parallel texts at this stage, too.

 Tim Keeley’s presentation “The Importance of Affect (Emotions) When Functioning in Foreign Languages and Cultures”, was, like Kazakov’s, underpinned by lots of academic research.
 Good “emotional resilience” makes it more likely we’ll be able to approach native-like fluency in a langauge.
 “Emotional resilience” is our ability to cope – and bounce back – in the face of irritation, frustration and failure. setbacks.
 Mindfulness and meditation can both help the brain to rewire.
 It’s important to develop “emotional sensitivity”, too.
 That’s all about accurately reading the emotions of others, listening genuinely and resounding with empathy.